-INSTALLING STANDALONE MICC OFFICE
+INSTALLING MICC OFFICE

-The standalone version of MiCC Office is packaged as a zip file.
+The version of MiCC Office is packaged as a zip file.
 The zip file contains the server setup kit and also contains DB2 files for Windows.
-The server setup kit is also used to upgrade standalone editions of MiCC Office.
+The server setup kit is also used to upgrade MiCC Office.